simplecrypto/powerpool/doc/push.rst

 percentages by ~0.01% - 0.1%, depending on block times.
 Miners often connect with far more latency than this.

-How it push block works
+How push block works
 -----------------------

 Standard Bitcoin/Litecoin based coinservers have a built in config option to allow executing a script right after a new block is discovered.
-We want to run a script that notifies our PowerPool process to check for a new block.
+We want to run a script that notifies our PowerPool process(es) to check for a new block.

 To accomplish this PowerPool has built in support for receiving a UDP datagram on its monitor port.
 The basic system flow looks like this: